ysyk2021/the-power-of-mindfulness-how-to-be-present-and-attentive-in-your-learning/src/chapter-7-2.md

-Chapter 7: Building Self-Awareness and Self-Compassion: Techniques for Building These Traits through Self-Reflection and Positive Self-Talk
+Techniques for Building These Traits through Self-Reflection and Positive Self-Talk
 ===========================================================================================================================================

 In the previous chapter, we explored the role of self-awareness and self-compassion in effective learning.
 In this chapter, we will focus on techniques for building these traits through self-reflection and positive self-talk.